 Adapting to COVID-19 and Remote WorkAugust 17, 2020

 There is no denying that the events of COVID-19 have created a significant shift in the way we live our lives.
 This notion also extends to the way in which we work as a result of the stay at home orders in place across the globe.
 Microsoft teams, Zoom and Slack have become the backbone of many businesses as a means of communication through these unprecedented challenges.
 For some, working remotely has been greatly accepted and even welcomed.
 Some industries have decided that this way of employment may continue long into the future, as significant costs can be cut through reducing or even removing on-site work in offices.
 For others, working from home has been a struggle, however.
 This style of work can be logistically challenging in terms of providing training or concerning teamwork.
-If companies are not careful, break downs in communication can easily occur.
+If companies are not careful, breakdowns in communication can easily occur.
 Other personal difficulties may be apparent for staff, including a lack of childcare services.
-Families that did not have a live in nanny already before restrictions may struggle to cope without child care centres operating.
+Families that did not have a life in nanny already before restrictions may struggle to cope without child care centres operating.

 Strong leadership is vital for companies to carry on business as usual throughout COVID-19 lockdown restrictions.
 This includes both internally within the business, and on a client or customer-facing basis.
-Building leadership capability is a priority for all businesses during this time, as new challenges arise every day.
-Whether these challenges involve engaging with clients and their needs, or keeping staff communication intact, developing strong leadership skills should be of great importance for all managers.
+Developing leadership capability is a priority for all businesses during this time, as new challenges arise every day.
+Whether these challenges involve engaging with clients and their needs or keeping staff communication intact, developing strong leadership skills should be of great importance for all managers.